-Director Luca Guadagnino and cinematographer Sayombhu Mukdeeprom decided early on to use only a single prime lens when making Call Me by Your Name.
+Director Luca Guadagnino and cinematographer Sayombhu Mukdeeprom decided early on to use only a single prime lens when making Call Me By Your Name.

-After the success of A Bigger Splash, italian director Luca Guadagnino went out of his way to depict the love story that is told in Call Me by Your Name as authentic and simple as possible.
+After the success of A Bigger Splash, italian director Luca Guadagnino went out of his way to depict the love story that is told in Call Me By Your Name as authentic and simple as possible.

 One of the early ideas regarding the simplicity first and foremost was to use only a single lens throughout the entire film, as to depict the film through the eye of the beholder and not through a camera.